Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/03-functions.md

 print(result) # "hello"
 ```

-If we don't provide a value after `return`, the function will return `None`.
-Furthermore, without the `return` keyword, a function will execute the function body and then return `None`.
-We can demonstrate the values below by using `print()` which will execute the function call and then return `None`.
+We can use `return` without providing it a value.
+This is usually done if we need to exit a function before reaching its end, and the function doesn't otherwise return a value.
+If we don't provide a value after `return`, the function implicitly returns `None`.
+Even without the `return` keyword, a function will execute its function body and then return `None`.
+We can demonstrate this with the code below, which executes the function call, implicitly returning `None`.
+We then print the returned value, which displays `None`.

 ```Python
 # an example function that prints Goodbye